adithya8/ContextualEmbeddingDR/README.md

 The number of dimensions to reduce to (components) can be changed by altering the argument of `--k`

-The dimred_model here could be `pca, nmf, fa, ae` (for non linear auto-encoders).
+The `{dimred_model}` here could be `pca, nmf, fa, ae` (for non linear auto-encoders).
 For ae, it is expected to prefix the command with CUDA_VISIBLE_DEVICES env variable to specify GPU.

 The second step would be applying this learnt reduction model on the task data to generate the reduced representations.